-One of the most frustrating things users experience on mobile sites is a modal window.
-On desktop, modal windows display without issue because of the large screen size.
+One of the most frustrating things users can experience on mobile sites is a modal window.
+On desktop, modals display without issue because of the large screen size.
 But on mobile, modal windows get cut off because of the small screen size.
 Users only see part of the modal window and can’t exit nor view it with ease.

 Viewing is even more difficult if users have to use an onscreen keyboard.
 The keyboard will pop up and cover a chunk of the screen, forcing users to have to scroll awkwardly to see the what they’re typing.
 If you want users to view your modal window content with ease, avoid using modal windows on your mobile site.
 Use an inline accordion instead.